monsoonmaelstrom/book2/book2.md

 “Then why does it feel like he’s waiting for the opportunity to stick a knife in my back?”

 Alex shrugs.
-“Mom plans to continue her training while we’re at sea.”
+“Dunno.
+Mom plans to continue her training while we’re at sea.”

 “Great.”